 Coupled with the physical illnesses that can befall a person due to their weight are mental health concerns.
 According to the American Psychological Association 51% of people with obesity who suffered from Binge Eating Disorder also had a history of major depression.
 The same agency stated that depression can be both a cause and result of stress, which as many of us know often causes changes in eating behavior and physical activity.

-Clearly, it is necessary for someone who is interested in losing weight to approach it from both a mental health and physical health standpoint.
-Going to the gym, eating healthy, and all of the traditional weight loss methods may do well for losing physical pounds but in order to maintain a healthy lifestyle and avoid the tragic cycle of yo-yo weight loss, mental health is a critical piece of the puzzle.
+Clearly, it is necessary for someone who is interested in losing weight to approach it from both mental health and physical health standpoint.
+Going to the gym, eating healthy, and all of the traditional weight loss methods may do well for losing physical pounds, but in order to maintain a healthy lifestyle and avoid the tragic cycle of yo-yo weight loss, mental health is a critical piece of the puzzle.
 This is where body positivity comes in.
 Body positivity can come in handy for those who are overweight since they might end up suffering from eating disorders or other similar issues.
 You can get trusted health information here related to physical and mental health issues.

 Luckily, contrary to an atmosphere in which we learn to hate ourselves to perfection, body positivity allows us to love ourselves into wholeness.
 It is okay to embrace your stretch marks and strive to achieve a healthy weight at the same time.
 One thing does not negate the other, and thanks to the body positive movement and the push for self love, people all over the world are now one step closer to both mental and physical wellness.